Direct Indexing can increase returns in taxable accounts

 Held by us: unrealized tax never has to be paid (e.g. charitable contributions, or step-up basis upon inheritance)

-Held by us (after tax): any tax owed at any given point in time gets subtracted from the final value.
+Held by us (liq. tax): the tax that would be owed at any given point in time gets if the

-Held by us (after tax; ST taxed LT): long-term tax rates are applied even to short-term gains / losses.
+Held by us (liq. tax; ST taxed LT): long-term tax rates are applied even to short-term gains / losses.

 such as one year after a large investment.